 Photo courtesy of the Aquarium of the Bay

 Interested in learning about science?
 The California Academy of Sciences is calling your name!
-After being closed for many months, the Academy reopened on October 23, 2020.
+After being closed for many months, the Academy is reopening on March 17.
 Plan a visit and enjoy new exhibits, old aquarium friends, and research-backed, CDC-aligned safety precautions to keep everyone safe and healthy during your visit.
 Please say hi to Claude, the albino alligator, for me!

 Gayle Laird © 2020 California Academy of Sciences

 Tickets are available for purchase online; guests are encouraged to reserve tickets early to secure their entry date and time.
 Visit the Academy’s website for more information on their reopening.